 The nails that belong to this type have an average length of 16,3 centimetres.
-This feature is due to the dovetail that they have inside the timber.
-In fact these nails are not placed in a hole, but in a triangular recess.
-They are used mostly on the sides of the boards; hammered obliquely from the upper side to the lower side of the plank, until they reach the new board and create a link between these two.
-These nails are all placed vertically from top to bottom and are partially embedded inside the caulking material2.
+The nails are placed in a triangular recess.
+They are found mostly in the sides of the ship, hammered obliquely from above into the plank below to create a link between the two.